yegor256/blog/_drafts/_data.md

 * **Testability**.
   Obviously, the skinny design is much easier to test, because mocking a single interface is a much simpler task than mocking the entire hierarchy.
-To test the class `TxtAuthor` we just pass a fake text to its constructor and check how it works.
-To test the class `PgAuthor` we would need to do much more, including running a fake instance of PostgreSQL server.
+To test the class `TxtAuthor` we just pass some fake text to its constructor and check how it works.
+To test the class `PgAuthor` we would need to do much more, including running a fake instance of a PostgreSQL server.

 Everything said above is true for both 1) from-PostgreSQL data retrievals and 2) to-PostgreSQL data manipulations.
 Of course, manipulations may